sirkibsirkib/seaso/README.md

 The repo can be used as a Rust dependency as usual (see `crates.io` for some examples).
 For example, you can build a software system that uses this repo to compute the denotation of Seaso programs stored in memory as ASTs (skipping parsing).

+## Language

+The Seaso language is being developed for the incremental modelling of complex, federated, data-exchange systems.
+Once ready, the associated paper will be referred to here for a complete language definition.
+In the meantime, inspect `./example_programs/features` for simple Seaso programs chosen to illustrate language features.